More bad news for Gloria.

 "I think she was quite safe with you, anyway, my mum was in the kitchen."

-Ellis took hold of her hand.
+Ellis took hold of my hand.
 "So can we carry on as before, before my stupid accusations that is?
 I'd really like us to get engaged if you still want to.
-We can give it a couple of weeks, hopefully I'll have my teeth done by then."
+We can give it a couple of weeks, hopefully, I'll have my teeth done by then."

 "I don't want us to get engaged."

-She put her free hand up to stop him.
+I put my free hand up to stop him.
 "I just want us to get married."

 "Not this Saturday, but the Saturday after."

 Ellis was still and silent as if frozen to the spot.
-There was a look of disbelief and shock on his face and he just stared at her until she continued.
+There was a look of disbelief and shock on his face and he just stared at me until I continued.

 "You don't want to, do you?"

-"Don't want to, of course I want to, but bloody hell, as you can imagine it's a bit of a shock.
-I know that we love each other, but why the sudden rush?
+"Don't want to, of course, I want to, but bloody hell, as you can imagine it's a bit of a shock.
+I know we love each other, but why the sudden rush?
 What's going on?”

 "Ellis, we were going to get engaged and I think we both know in our hearts that one day we'll get married.
 Two weeks, two years, it will happen.
 Do you believe that?"

-She pulled one of her hands away and wiped her eyes.
+I pulled one of my hands away and wiped my eyes.
 "It's my dad, he's dying."